Stock market today: Asian benchmarks boosted by Wall Street's latest winning month

 TOKYO (AP) — Asian shares mostly rose Tuesday, boosted by market optimism set off by a Wall Street rally despite lingering worries about inflation and regional growth.

-Investors were also watching for the policy decision by the Reserve Bank of Australia, which kept its rates steady.
+Investors were also watching for the policy decision by the Reserve Bank of Australia.
+Some forecasters are expecting a hike, but analysts at ING Economics said that wasn’t likely.

 “With the RBA keen not to overdo the tightening, it seems unnecessary to hike today when in all likelihood the macro signals for hiking will look much stronger at the September meeting,” said Robert Carnell, Asia-Pacific regional head of research.